 Articles

-England search for manager is already a shambles Posted over 12 years ago
+England search for manager is already a shambles Posted about 13 years ago

 So Martin Johnson has gone as England manager.
 It was as predictable as it was inevitable.
 The dolts, the idiots, the buffoons at the RFU appointed a great former player with no coaching experience to lead the England cavalry charge and then found out that the bloke couldn’t ride a horse.
 It would be funny if it wasn’t so absolutely pitiful.